 Children Missing Education

 “Basic to safeguarding children is to ensure their attendance at school.”
 (OFSTED 2002).
 Children are best protected by regularly attending school where they will be safe from harm and where there are professionals to monitor their well-being.
 At Stimpson, we will encourage the full attendance of all of our children at school.
-Where we have concerns that a child is missing education because of suspected abuse, we will liaise with the appropriate agency including the Education Attendance Service to effectively manage the risks and to prevent abuse from taking place.
+Where we have concerns that a child is missing education because of suspected abuse, we will liaise with the appropriate agencies, including the Educational Inclusion and Partnership Team (EIPT), to effectively manage the risks and to prevent abuse from taking place.

 Sexually Active under Eighteen years old